Skip to content

 You may need legal advice about the effect of bankruptcy on your assets abroad.
 Contact us for advice about how to find suitable legal help.

-If your application for bankruptcy was made before 11:00pm on 31 December 2020, your trustee should be able to deal with any assets you have in the EU (except Denmark).
+If you were made bankrupt under an order made before 11pm on 31 December 2020, your trustee should be able to deal with any assets you have in the EU (except Denmark).

 Foreign creditors